neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_0_Sign_In/README.md

 # Lab 0 - Sign In

+**Important:** During the sign-up process, be sure to save your Resource Group name as it will be needed throughout the labs.

 At the end of the first presentation, you will receive an event code.
 To begin the lab, visit [https://events.oneblink.ai](https://events.oneblink.ai) and enter the email you used to register along with the 7-digit event code.
 Check the box to agree to the Terms and Conditions, then click on Register.